Ken-Kabutu/RxChecker-Project/README.md

  In the "search for meals" input field, enter the name of the meal you want to search for.
  Click on the search icon.
+ The webApp will display information about the meal searched.